matfin/mattfinucane.com/mattfinucane/content/about.md

 description: 	"My name is Matt Finucane and I am a software engineer"
 ---

+## Profile
+I am a freelance full stack web and mobile software engineer based based in Berlin, Germany.

+I have been building websites and applications since the early 2000s and I graduated from Dublin City University with a BSc. in Computer Science.

-I work as a web and mobile application developer, creating beautiful and usable interfaces and bringing simple solutions to complex problems.
-I have been building websites, web and mobile applications for almost fifteen years and I have nine years of professional experience, working with a wide variety of people both in-house and in agencies.
-I am a strong advocate of Open Source software.
-In my spare time I like to create my own websites to keep up with the latest web technologies.
-I also like taking photos and teaching others about web development.
+I have worked with a wide variety of people both in-house and in agencies with clients all over Europe and the United States.

+I am a strong advocate of Open-source software and make regular contributions to the community.

+In my spare time I like to create my own websites to keep up with the latest web technologies and I also like taking photos and teaching others about web development.

 ## Interests
 - Passionate about technology inside and outside of my professional life.